Belfast Harbour: Ferry and rail connections

-There is Metro bus Service 96 connecting with York Street onto the Londonderry Line and Belfast Suburban Rail network of Northern Ireland Railways.
+There is Metro bus Service 96 connecting with York Street onto the Derry~Londonderry Line and Belfast Suburban Rail network of Northern Ireland Railways.

 Cruise ships

 It is increasingly popular with cruise liners, with 2016 due to be the busiest cruise season in the city's history with over 145,000 passengers and crew due to visit, representing a 26% increase in visitor numbers compared with 2015.

 The 2 cruise berths that are used are the Pollock dock, named after Northern Irish politician Hugh MacDowell Pollock, for smaller ships and the Stormont Wharf (deep water berth) for larger ships, The extended Stormont Wharf was opened on 30 June 2009 by the Grand Princess.